 64) Use Amazon Mechanical Turk: Make money by completing tasks including identifying objects in a photo or video, transcribing audio recordings, and more.
 Sign up by creating an account on Amazon.com.

 65) Donate Plasma: Donating your blood plasma will put much-needed nutrients into hospital patients and much-needed cash into your wallet.
 Begin by finding a plasma donation center in your area.

 66) Customize iPhone Cases: Create, design and sell your art on iPhone cases with this side hustle idea.
 Get started by creating an account on Society6.com.

 67) Create a Funding Proposal for Your Big Idea: Do you have an idea for a side hustle product, but don’t have the funding?
 Sign up on Kickstarter or IndieGoGo and create a well-crafted proposal!

 68) Do Automobile and Motorcycle Repair: With the majority of Americans owning cars, the repair business is in demand.
 If you are familiar with fixing cars and motorcycles, offer your services to create some extra cash flow.

-69) Create Your Own Podcast: While it takes work to set up —equipment, research, and a listening platform are all musts —your podcast can grow in popularity, providing a side income and a platform for your brand.
+69) Create Your Own Podcast: While this side hustle idea takes work to set up — equipment, research, and a listening platform are all musts — your podcast can grow in popularity, providing a side income and a platform for your brand.